Hyle-org/devhub-hyle/docs/developers/general-doc/transaction.md

-# Transaction on Hylé
+# Transactions on Hylé

-On traditional blockchains, you are used to sign your transaction with your wallet, and then sends it to a node to be included in a block.
+On [traditional blockchains](./hyle-vs-vintage-blockchains.md),  users sign their transactions with a wallet and submit them to a node for block inclusion.

-On Hyle, it is slightly different, as an operation on chain is made of 2 "transactions":

-- A **Blob transaction** describing the operation to be made.
+On Hylé, on-chain operations are split into two distinct transactions:

+- Blob transaction: describes the intended operation.
-- A **Proof transaction** that effectively do the operation.
+- Proof transaction: validates and executes the operation.

+We cut these in two steps because ZK proofs take longer to generate than traditional signature.

 Why two steps ?
 Because zkProof are not as fast to generate as traditional signatures.
-So you need to sequence your intent, and then given the sequenced operations, the state change can be proven.
-See [pipelined proving principles](../pipelined-proving.md) for more details.
+By sequencing your intent with a blob transaction, you can later update the state with a proof transaction after the proof is ready.
+For more details, read our [pipelined proving principles](../pipelined-proving.md).

-Basically a Proof transaction (unless when using recursion) prooves a single blob in a blob transaction.
+Each proof transaction (unless using recursion) proves a single blob.
+If a blob transaction contains multiple blobs, a separate proof is needed for each blob.
-Thus, when sending a Blob Transaction with 2 blobs, you will need to send 2 proofs.

-Once all blobs are proven, the Blob Transaction is considered **settled**, and all referenced contract's states are updated.
+Once all blobs are proven, the blob transaction is considered **settled**, and the states of the referenced contracts are updated.

-## Example:
+## Example: token transfer

-For a token transfer, you send a blob transaction with 2 blobs:
+For a token transfer, a blob transaction contains two blobs:

-- A blob to validate the identity of the sender, that allows the transfer
+- Identity blob: verifies the sender’s identity and authorizes the transfer.
-- A blob to effectively do the transfer

-And then two proof transactions, to prove each blob.
+- Transfer: executes the token transfer.

+These two blobs require two corresponding proof transactions.

-## Blob transaction
+## Blob transaction structure

-In a more practical way a **Blob transaction** is made of 2 fields:
+A **blob transaction** includes two key fields:

-* An **identity** as a string.
+- An **identity** string.
 See [the dedicated page on identity](./identity.md).
-* A list of **Blob** where each one is:
+- A list of **blobs**, each containing:
-    * A **contract name** as a string
+  - A **contract name** string.
-    * A **data** as a binary field that can be parsed **by the contract**
+  - A **data** binary field, which will be parsed by the contract.

-So for the above example, you would have:
+For the token transfer example, the blob transaction looks like this:

 ```json
 {
     "identity": "bob.hydentity",